Skip to main content

 What the PACT Act Is & Why It Matters

 The PACT Act is named for Sergeant First Class Heath Robinson, an Ohio National Guard soldier who served in Kosovo and Iraq and was exposed to burn pits.
-He developed a rare autoimmune condition and bile duct cancer, and died on May 6, 2020, at age 39.
+He developed a stage 4 adenocarcinoma lung cancer, and died on May 6, 2020, at age 39.
 His widow, Danielle Robinson, was a leading advocate for the legislation.

 Before the PACT Act, many veterans who were exposed to toxic substances during military service had to prove — on their own — that their health problems were directly caused by those exposures.
 This was extremely difficult, and the VA denied the majority of these claims.
 The PACT Act changes that by making dozens of conditions presumptive, which means the VA assumes your service caused the condition if you served in a qualifying location during a qualifying time period.
 You do not need to prove the connection yourself.